 How to complain about your private landlord

 Write to your landlord to make a complaint about them.
-If you’re not happy with their response contact the council or your landlord’s accreditation scheme.
+If you’re not happy with their response, you can contact the council or apply to a tribunal.

 Step 1: contact your landlord informally

 Talk to your landlord if you can.
 Explain what the problem is and tell them what effect it’s having on you.

 Your issue could be fixed if you ask them to put the problem right.